ShayaG94/Apartment_Calculator/README.md

 ## Why do I need one?

 Living with flatmates can be rough.

-Dealing with the constant flow of uttility bills can be exhausting.
+Dealing with the constant flow of utility bills can be exhausting.

 Especially when one of the flatmates goes on a "vacation", and is absent from the apartment for a few days.

 Even worse when he's not the only one, and the "vacations" don't overlap.

 When the utility bill comes, it wouldn't be fair if the amount was split evenly between everyone.